apache/spark/docs/web-ui.md

   <img src="img/JobPageDetail1.png" title="Event timeline" alt="Event timeline"/>
 </p>

-* DAG visualization: Visual representation of the directed acyclic graph of this job where vertices represent the RDDs and the edges represent an operation to be applied on RDD.
+* DAG visualization: Visual representation of the directed acyclic graph of this job where vertices represent the RDDs or DataFrames and the edges represent an operation to be applied on RDD.

 <p style="text-align: center;">
   <img src="img/JobPageDetail2.png" title="DAG" alt="DAG" width="40%">
 </p>

 * List of stages (grouped by state active, pending, completed, skipped, and failed)
-	* Stage Id
+	* Stage ID
 	* Description of the stage
 	* Submitted timestamp
 	* Duration of the stage